Configuring Vim right

 Note: no plugins are covered here, just vanilla Vim.

-For whatever reason, the following options are not set by default, but they should be.
+For whatever reason, the following options aren’t set by default, but they should be.

 - Turn on